A Sneak Peek...

 And this time, the song that became a huge hit not by its original writer and created a whole new musical genre.

 On January 20, 1965, "The Byrds" recorded their version of Bob Dylan's "Mr. Tambourine Man".
-It was later included on the band's first album, released later that year, in June 1965.
+It was later included on the band's first album, released later that year, on 21st of June 1965.

 Dylan released the song on his fifth album "Bringing It All Back Home", on March 22, 1965, meaning, two months after "The Byrds" recorded it.
 How did this happen you ask?